aleksatodorovic/textbook-exchange/readme.md

-Textbook Exchange
+Textbook Exchange:
-Alex, Greg, Brianna, Shees
+by Alex, Greg, Brianna, Shees

-This goal of this project is to make a fair and fun textbook exchange website.
+We are trying to create a textbook selling site that is efficient for used books.
+Thus, sellers post books and user find book sellers.

-This is the new commit I am adding.
+This is Shees